cardano-foundation/CIPs/CPS-?/README.md

 An assumption is that are no known software back doors.
 Unknown software vulnerabilities may be discovered.

-Recommendation: The person discovering the vulnerability should document the circumstances and details in which the vulnerability is present and how to reproduce the vulnerability.
-Then report the vulnerability in a confidential manner using a secure method to the developer team with the resources to correct the vulnerability.
+**Recommendation:** The person discovering the vulnerability should take the following steps:
+* Document the vulnerability: The first step is to document the vulnerability as accurately as possible.
+This documentation should include a detailed description of the vulnerability, steps to reproduce it, and any other relevant information.
+* Notify the relevant parties: The next step is to notify the appropriate parties, including the developers of the software, the blockchain community, and any relevant authorities.
+It's important to provide as much information as possible, so that the parties involved can understand the scope of the vulnerability and take the necessary steps to address it.
+* Keep the vulnerability confidential: It's important to keep the vulnerability confidential until a fix has been implemented.
+This will prevent hackers from exploiting the vulnerability before it's patched.

 ### #2: Emergency group to support the disaster recovery plan.
   -attacks on persons if known
   -we don’t want attackers to know who that group is?

-Recommendation:
+**Recommendation:**

 ### #3: Emergency change that needs to be done quickly.
-  -a nuclear option
+  * a nuclear option
-  -change requires “just do it”
+  * change requires “just do it”
-  -a security that fix must be implemented but CANNOT be communicated publicly
+  * a security that fix must be implemented but CANNOT be communicated publicly

-Recommendation:
+**Recommendation:**

 ### #4: Operational Security (OPSEC) of the committee.
-  -physical security
+  * physical security
-  -digital security
+  * igital security

-Recommendation:
+**Recommendation:**

 ### #5: Committee keys lost or stolen or committee keys sold to a bad actor.

-Recommendation:
+**Recommendation:**

 ### #6: DRep keys lost or stolen or DRep keys sold to a bad actor.

-Recommendation:
+**Recommendation:**

 ### #7: Lack of governance for an extended period of time.
-  -Uncontrolled hard forks by SPOs
+  * Uncontrolled hard forks by SPOs
-  -Risk of no confidence
+  * Risk of no confidence

-Recommendation:
+**Recommendation:**

 ### #8: Lack of trust in voter tooling.

-Recommendation:
+**Recommendation:**

 ### #9: Trust in the wallets.
-  -wallet voting attack vector
+  * wallet voting attack vector
-  -hardware wallet support
+  * hardware wallet support

-Recommendation:
+**Recommendation:**

 ### #10: Corruption - in any form, any number of actors.
-  -Code of Conduct mitigation
+  * Code of Conduct mitigation
-  -on-chain mitigation
+  * on-chain mitigation

-Recommendation:
+**Recommendation:**

 ### #11: Collusion - the bad version of collaboration to do something illegal or undesirable.

-Recommendation:
+**Recommendation:**

 ### #12: Vote buying - Ada kickbacks.

-Recommendation:
+**Recommendation:**

 ### #13: IGCO - initial governance coin offering
-  -offering voters a token of unknown value by a representative to acquire delegators -including tokens other than Ada
+  * offering voters a token of unknown value by a representative to acquire delegators

-Recommendation:
+  * including tokens other than Ada

+**Recommendation:**

 ### #14: Powerful Voter Collusion
-  -demotivates smaller bag holders
+  * demotivates smaller bag holders
-  -cause a loss of participation
+  * cause a loss of participation
-  -too many voters abstain
+  * too many voters abstain
-  -minority controls the outcome
+  * minority controls the outcome
-  -can push through any proposal
+  * can push through any proposal

-Recommendation:
+**Recommendation:**

 ### #15: Persistence - Removal of proposals by attackers.